nylas/inbox-ios/README.md

 After Cocoapods has installed dependencies, open the project's .xcworkspace (not the .xcproj).
 Have fun.

+The Inbox Framework is an actual static framework.
+Unfortunately, Xcode doesn't support building frameworks for the iOS platform out of the box.
+You can extend Xcode to support framework targets by downloading the repository at [https://github.com/kstenerud/iOS-Universal-Framework](https://github.com/kstenerud/iOS-Universal-Framework), and running the `setup.sh` script found in the Real Framework folder.

+***You need to do this before you'll be able to build Inbox.framework***

 #### Testing & Linting

 To run tests within Xcode, choose Product > Test from the menu.